 “Really, I haven’t done a thing!”
 Denise pleaded.

 “I don’t believe you!”
-Helen avowed.
-“You are guilty!” she yelled out, then suddenly looked burned out as management guided her back to her office while offering words of solace.
+Helen avowed as she was being led away.
+“I know you did it!” she yelled out, then suddenly looked burned out as management guided her back to her office while offering words of solace.

 Denise sat in silence as she tried to absorb the shock of Helen’s tirade.
 After a while Paul and Elizabeth returned to the conference room.
 They looked apologetic.